-Founded in 1970, the AJCU is a national organization that represents Jesuit higher education among its various constituencies, provides a forum for the exchange of information and experiences in Jesuit higher education, and encourages and facilitates collaborative initiatives among its member institutions.
-Those initiatives include: fostering Jesuit, Catholic identity and mission, educating for a faith that does justice, supporting national and international collaboration between campuses, sponsoring professional and leadership development programs.
+The Association of Jesuit Colleges and Universities (AJCU) is a national organization that represents Jesuit higher education among its various constituencies; provides a forum for the exchange of information and experiences in Jesuit higher education; and encourages and facilitates collaborative initiatives among its member institutions.
+Those initiatives include: fostering Jesuit, Catholic identity and mission; educating for a faith that does justice; supporting national, international and online collaborations between campuses; and sponsoring professional and leadership development programs.

-The first president of AJCU was Rev. A. William Crandell, SJ, (1970-71) who was followed by Rev. John Fitterer, SJ (1971-77); Rev. William McInnes, SJ (1977-89); Rev. Paul Tipton, SJ (1989-1995); Rev. James Carter, SJ (Interim,1995-1996) Rev. James Sauve, SJ (1996 – died in office), Rev. Donald Monan, SJ (Interim, 1996-97); Rev. Charles L. Currie, SJ (1997-2011); Rev. Gregory F. Lucey, SJ (2011-2013); and Rev. Michael J. Sheeran, S.J.
+The first president of AJCU was Rev. A. William Crandell, S.J., (1970-71), who was followed by Rev. John Fitterer, S.J.
+(1971-77); Rev. William McInnes, S.J.
+(1977-89); Rev. Paul Tipton, S.J.
+(1989-1995); Rev. James Carter, S.J.
+(Interim,1995-1996); Rev. James Sauve, S.J.
+(1996 – died in office); Rev. Donald Monan, S.J.
+(Interim, 1996-97); Rev. Charles L. Currie, S.J.
+(1997-2011); Rev. Gregory F. Lucey, S.J.
+(2011-2013); Rev. Michael J. Sheeran, S.J.
 (2013-2020); and Rev. Michael J. Garanzini, S.J.
 (2020-present).

-For the first 20 years of its existence, the AJCU staff was small, comprised of a president, associate director and a secretary.
-Much of the work focused on providing the presidents of Jesuit colleges and universities with information to support them in their leadership, sponsoring AJCU Conferences, building relationships with other higher education associations, federal relations, collecting data for the AJCU fact files, and planning the AJCU Board Meetings.
-Over time, the number of staff members was increased in order to serve the expanded needs of the membership.
+For the first twenty years of its existence, the AJCU staff was small, comprised of a president, associate director, and an administrative assistant.
+Much of the work focused on providing the presidents of Jesuit colleges and universities with information to support them in their leadership, sponsoring AJCU Conferences (now Networks), building relationships with other higher education associations, government relations, collecting data for the AJCU Fact Files, and planning AJCU Board Meetings.
+Over time, the number of staff members was increased to serve the expanded needs of its membership.

 From the beginning, the Association has played a leadership role in advocating for public support for private education and was part of the development of the National Association of Independent Colleges and Universities (NAICU).
 AJCU also played a key role in the development of Pope John Paul II’s Apostolic Constitution, Ex corde Ecclesiae, that laid out his vision for what a Catholic university should be.
-Rev. James Sauve, SJ developed the final draft, and AJCU later worked closely with Monika Hellwig, former president of the Association of Catholic Colleges and Universities, on the implementation of the document, including the mandatum for theologians.
+Rev. James Sauve, S.J. developed the final draft, and AJCU later worked closely with Monika Hellwig, former president of the Association of Catholic Colleges and Universities, on the implementation of the document, including the mandatum for theologians.
 AJCU was consulted on many occasions to provide guidance on how the document should be lived out at Jesuit institutions.

-In 1999, the Jesuit Distance Education Network (JesuitNET) was launched.
-JesuitNET is a collaborative effort to develop high quality online education within the perspective of Ignatian pedagogy.
-To help faculty incorporate Ignatian pedagogy into their online courses, the Competency Assessment in Distributed Education (CADE) model was developed.
-Today, the JesuitNET online catalogue hosts hundreds of courses that include courses from our Latin American sister institutions, reflecting the international partnerships possible for Jesuit higher education.
+In 1999, AJCU launched the Jesuit Distance Education Network (JesuitNET).
+JesuitNET was a collaborative effort to develop high-quality online educational programs within the perspective of Ignatian pedagogy.
+To help faculty incorporate Ignatian pedagogy into their online courses, JesuitNET staff created the Competency Assessment in Distributed Education (CADE) model.
+JesuitNET was influential in expanding its outreach to international institutions and programs, including its current successor, Jesuit Worldwide Learning.